 The level of difficulty can be chosen from five levels.
 The level of difficulty determined what values will be provided with the table:

-Level 1: Argument x1, value y1, divisor on left, argument x2, argument x3 are given.
+- Argument x1, value y1, divisor on left, argument x2, argument x3 are given.
 The solution is straightforward.

-Level 4: Only one of argument x1 or value y1 are given, plus others as necessary to solve the problem.
+- Only one of argument x1 or value y1 are given, plus others as necessary to solve the problem.

-Level 5: Neither argument x1 nor value y1 are given, the derivation of values from others will have to be performed in a bottom up fashion.
+- Neither argument x1 nor value y1 are given, the derivation of values from others will have to be performed in a bottom up fashion.

 The number of problems is selectable.
 The first problem may be presented as a sample problem, showing the complete table with all values.
 A number range can be chosen for the numbers appearing in the table.

-Download free worksheets for this math problem here.
-The worksheet contains the problems only, the solutions sheet includes the answers.
+Download free printable worksheets for this math problem here.
+The worksheet contains the problems only, the solution sheet includes the answers.
 Just click on the respective link.

 If you can not see the solution sheets for download, they may be filtered out by an ad blocker that you may have installed.
 If this is the case, please allow ads for this page and reload the page.
 The solution sheets will then reappear.